Tag: Keto Recipes

 In this frittata recipe, crème fraiche adds amazing flavor and texture, although the same amount of yogurt, cream, or grated cheese can be substituted.
 And if this frittata has too many veggies for you and not enough meat, then go ahead and add some prosciutto or cooked bacon.
 You won’t be sorry.

-There are few dishes as visually stunning as baby octopus when cooked.
+There are few dishes as visually stunning as cooked baby octopus.
 Purple-tinged tentacles curl and twist into an eye-catching swirl that looks more like a sculpture in an art museum than a meal on a plate.
-Grilled baby octopus not only adds char-grilled flavor to the cephalopod, but it also emblazons the flesh with eye-catching grill kisses that add dark, caramelized contrast to the white and lavender meat.
+Grilling not only adds chargrilled flavor to the cephalopod, but it also emblazons the flesh with eye-catching grill marks that add dark, caramelized contrast to the white and lavender meat.

 When it comes to food, however, beauty only goes so far.
 Eventually, you’ve got to stick a fork in it and satisfy your hunger.
-Either as an appetizer or main course, this recipe for grilled baby octopus is a stunning meal that will please both the eyes and the palate.
+Plain octopus has a delicate flavor that’s slightly sweet and similar to that of a scallop.
+In fact, the flavor of octopus can be so mild that it’s hard to dislike, but octopus can present a textural challenge.

 There’s a good reason so many people (mostly the sugar-burners, whose disparate group includes fruitarians, veg*ans, HEDers, body-builders, most MDs, the USDA and virtually every RD program in the country) can’t seem to grasp why a lower carb, Primal approach to eating is a better choice for health and fitness: their fundamental paradigm – the core theory that underpins everything else in that belief system – is flawed.
 They remain slaves to the antiquated notion that glucose is the king of fuels, so they live their lives in a fear of running low.
 The truth is, fat is the preferred fuel of human metabolism and has been for most of human evolution.
 Under normal human circumstances, we actually require only minimal amounts of glucose, most or all of which can be supplied by the liver as needed on a daily basis.
 The simple SAD fact that carbs/glucose are so readily available and cheap today doesn’t mean that we should depend on them as a primary source of fuel or revere them so highly.
 In fact, it is this blind allegiance to the “Carb Paradigm” that has driven so many of us to experience the vast array of metabolic problems that threaten to overwhelm our health care system.